linkret/Puerto-Rico-Bot/README.md

 ## Building the project

-The project is currently easy to build by just executing something like:
+The project can be built manually by executing something like:

-> g++ src/* -o main.exe -std=c++17 -I include -Wall
+> g++ src/* -o main.exe -std=c++17 -I include -Wall -O2

-I'll make a CMake file soon, too.
+Alternatively, you can use CMake as per usual:

+> mkdir build
+> cd build
+> cmake ..
+> cmake --build .
+> cd ..

 ## Running the project

 > ./main.exe

 Running the executable will let you play against the computer.
-First the program will ask you to setup a game.
 The game itself looks like this:

 ```
 Seed: 1726607175